ichuang/pyqsp/README.md

 - Having computed a good polynomial approximation, and checking that it obeys certain mild conditions, use one among many efficient *classical* algorithms to compute the sequence of single-qubit rotations (the *QSP phases*) interspersing applications of the controlled unitary (the *QSP signal*) corresponding to the polynomial approximation.
 - Run the corresponding sequence of gates as a quantum circuit, interleaving QSP signals and phases, followed by a measurement in a chosen basis.

+> [!NOTE]
-> :warning: The theory of QSP is not only under active development, but comprises multiple subtly different conventions, each of which can use different terminology compared the barebones outline given here.
+> The theory of QSP is not only under active development, but comprises multiple subtly different conventions, each of which can use different terminology compared the barebones outline given here.
 These included conventions for how the *signal* is encoded, how the *phases* are applied, the basis to measure in, whether one desires to transform eigenvalues or singular values, whether the classical algorithm to find these phases is exact or iterative, and so on.
 >
 > Regardless, the basic scheme of QSP and QSVT is relatively fixed: given a specific circuit ansatz and a theory for the polynomial transformations achievable for that ansatz, generate those conditions and algorithms relating the *achieved function* and *circuit parameterization*.
 Understanding the bidirectional map between phases and polynomial transforms, as well as the efficiency of loading linear systems into quantum processes, constitutes most of the theory of these algorithms.